FanZhouVictor/Hand-sizing_NexGenPPT_ISU/Work records.md

    - Brainstormed the methods we could use:
      - **Key point detection** -- same as the method we used before.
      - **Color point detection** -- key point detection is better than this.
-     - **SAM** -- need fine tuning, which takes time (needs proof).
+     - **SAM** -- need fine-tuning, which takes time (needs proof).
-     - **Edge detection after using the SAM** -- since edge detection was previously used and not effective, we don't consider it yet.
+     - **Edge detection after using the SAM** -- since edge detection was previously used and ineffective, we don't consider it yet.
-   - Determined to first use the COCO-annotation key point detection, aiming to quickly get a usable model.
+   - Determined first to use the COCO-annotation key point detection, aiming to get a usable model quickly.

 ## Tuesday
 1. View the method of using COCO-annotation key point detection.